Chronology

 Fall 1961

-Kaprow arranges a meeting with Ivan Karp, director of Leo Castelli.
+Allan Kaprow arranges a meeting with Ivan Karp, director of Leo Castelli.
 Brings The Engagement Ring, Girl with Ball, Look Mickey and Step-on Can with Leg.
-Castelli contacts the artist several weeks later and agrees to represent him.41Oral history interview with Ivan C. Karp, March 12, 1969.
+Castelli contacts the artist several weeks later and agrees to represent him.
+Around this time, Ileana Sonnabend and Irving Blum also see Lichtenstein's work and offer to represent him.
+Warhol comes by the gallery and sees Lichtenstein’s work and invites Karp to come see his own paintings.38Waldman 1993b, p.
+23; Oral history interview with Ivan C. Karp, March 12, 1969.
 Archives of American Art, Smithsonian Institution.
 [Conducted by Paul Cummings.]
-Around this time, Ileana Sonnabend and Irving Blum also see Lichtenstein's work and offer to represent him.
+Starts a group of portraits using identical source imagery, the first two named after Kaprow and Karp.

 September 22–October 14, 1961

 Girl with Ball is added to Castelli’s show An Exhibition in Progress, the first public showing of one of his Pop works.
-The exhibition includes works by Lee Bontecou, John Chamberlain, Nassos Daphnis, Edward Higgins, Jasper Johns, Bernard Langlais, Robert Moskowitz, Robert Rauschenberg, Salvatore Scarpitta, Frank Stella, Cy Twombly, and Jack Tworkov.
+The exhibition includes works by Lee Bontecou, John Chamberlain, Nassos Daphnis, Edward Higgins, Jasper Johns, Bernard Langlais, Robert Moskowitz, Robert Rauschenberg, Salvatore Scarpitta, Frank Stella, Cy Twombly and Jack Tworkov.

 October 1961